Henry Moore U.K., 1898-1986

 Framed: 73.4 x 61.8 cmEdition 51 of 90 -

-Henry MooreSculptures: Dark Interior, 1973Lithograph on paper.
+Henry MooreSculptures: Dark Interior, 1973Original lithograph on wove paper

 Edition of 75 -

-hand-signed and numbered by the artist29.8 x 22.9 cmEdition of 95 -
+Signed by the artist's hand, lower right on recto29.8 x 22.9 cmEdition of 95 -

-Henry MooreConcerto, 1967Etching and aquatint in black on Auvergne paperImage 13 x 10 cm
+Henry MooreConcerto, 1967Etching and aquatint in black on Auvergne paper

 Henry MooreEight Reclining Figures, 1967Lithograph printed in colors on Japan paper76 x 55 cm